 Change the now-shifted third paragraph and split it into two paragraphs as follows:

-STAs, both AP STAs and non-AP STAs, may authenticate each other by proving possession of a password.
-MLDs, both AP MLDs and non-AP MLDs, may authenticate each other by proving possession of a password.
+STAs and MLDsmay authenticate each other by proving possession of a password. (#2864)

 Authentication protocols that employ passwords need to be resistant to off-line dictionary attacks.